In the Shelter of Old Growth

 Join us for Volunteer Hour—an easy way to connect while helping with small tasks around UUCB.
 Drop in, chat, and lend a hand for as long as you like.
 Thursdays, 1–3 pm.
 More info.

 UUCB’s Chalice Camp in August is now enrolling!
 Chalice camp is a fun and meaningful week-long summer day camp for rising 1st through 6th graders.
 We have many community building activities throughout the week.We welcome regular UU church attendees, occasional UU church attendees, and all families interested in learning more about UU values!
-More Info.
+More info.

 UUCB’s Ukulele Summer Camp in July is now enrolling!
 Family-friendly (Ages 8 and up, including adults) Ukulele Summer Camp is a fun day camp for learning to play and sing with the ukulele with musical instruction, games and activities, and a performance with invited family and friends at the end of camp.
 Parents are encouraged to enroll and learn along with their kids, and families with two or more campers enrolled receive a discount.
-More Info.
+More info.

-Good Neighbor for March
+Good Neighbor for May

 UUCB Staff and Board Availability

-• Board Listening Presence: Helen Toy.
+• Board Listening Presence: Helen Toy

 • Rev. Marcus Liefert (Minister) meetings by appointment on Tuesdays, Wednesdays and Thursdays.
 Email